From the Middle Ages style to the present day, the history of fashion is not only intriguing, it is fascinating and inspiring to many of us.

 The 1300s to 1400s

-The 1500s to 1600s
+Nuptials Attire of the 1500s to 1600s

-The 1700s to 1800s
+The 1700s to 1800s Bridal Gowns

-The mid-victorian era brought an emergence of middle-class wealth and the wealthy gladly exhibited their new riches.
+The mid-Victorian era brought an emergence of middle-class wealth, and the wealthy gladly exhibited their new riches.
 At this time, around the 1870s, bridal wear designed by Frederick Worth in Paris was the ultimate status symbol!
 For those who could least afford it, the bustle styles were copied.

-Widows who remarried didn’t wear pure white.
+By the late Victorian period, the bustle style disappeared; shorter trains and bigger sleeves became the trend, and the veil became the standard bridal wear.
+Widows who remarried did not wear pure white.
 They wore shades of white, like ivory, including salmon, lavender, rose, or violet and satin dresses trimmed with ostrich feathers.

-At the beginning of the century, the Edwardian era, the styles of wedding gowns were charming, at best.
-They were sumptuous styles, elegant, soft and often pricey, with very long flouncy trains, sometimes over seven feet long.
-They were generally adapted to the trending styles of the day.
+At the turn of the century, the Edwardian era, the styles of wedding gowns were charming, at best.
+They were lavishly styled, elegant, soft and often pricey, with very long flouncy trains, sometimes over seven feet long.
+They were generally adapted to the trending styles of the day and were sewn with lots of trimmings like embroidery, lace, or frills.

-They were sewn with lots of trimmings like embroidery, lace, or frills.
-Though the original vintage wedding gowns were mostly made from cotton batiste and soft cream-white satin, today's version of the Edwardian bridal dress can be made with light to medium weight fabrics such as satin, taffeta, voile, crepe de chine, or batiste.
+Although the original vintage wedding gowns were mostly made from cotton batiste and soft cream-white satin, today's version of the Edwardian bridal dress can be made with light to medium weight fabrics such as satin, taffeta, voile, crepe de chine, or batiste.